 Studies suggest that 80% of bad breath comes from problems with oral hygiene and dental health.
 So simply keeping the mouth clean should help get rid of bacteria in the mouth, and produce better-smelling breath.
 But other causes of bad breath can include acid reflux or issues arising in the stomach.
 Internal medical conditions, such as diabetes, liver disease, respiratory tract infections, and chronic bronchitis can also affect bad breath.

-How to Kill Mouth Bacteria: Five Ways You Can Stop Bad Breath in its Tracks
+How to Kill Bacteria in Your Mouth: Five Ways to Stop Bad Breath in its Tracks

 1. Brush Twice a Day and Floss Once